Rollerblading is a fun and effective aerobic exercise, but lower back pain can be a frustrating side effect.

 Then later, look at the various solutions.
 You don’t want to miss out on this!
 So, let’s get to it!

-1. Poor Skating Posture and Technique
+1. Poor Skating Posture, Technique, and Body Position

-Before taking it far, what’s the correct skating posture?
+So, what’s the correct skating posture?
 By all means, you want to ensure you’re properly bending with your knees above your toes, shoulders over the hips, and your back slightly arched.
 This is the correct rollerblading posture.

 Why is this so important, you ask?
 The correct rollerblading posture gives your body the required ergonomics and comfort in the lower back.